dojo/docs/dojox/fx.rst

 * dojox.fx.highlight - highlights a node for a short timespan
 * dojox.fx.fadeTo - fade a node to a defined opacity

-Additionally, dojox.fx requires the Dojo Core `animations <dojo/fx>`_, and creates aliases to them in the dojox.fx namespace.
+Additionally, dojox.fx includes the Dojo Core `animations <dojo/fx>`_, and creates aliases to them in the dojox.fx namespace.
 For instance:

 .. code-block :: javascript